tidy-intelligence/r-oecdoda/README.md

 ### Rate Limiting

-`oecdoda` automatically handles the limits of the OECD API of 20 calls per minute.
-If you want to change the limits, use the following options:
+`oecdoda` automatically handles the limits of the OECD API of **20 calls per hour** (as of July 2025).
+According to the OECD Service Team, this limit will be relaxed eventually.
+If you want to manually change the limits for your session, use the following options:

 ``` r
 options(